toddcf/toddcf-author/README.md

 ### Short Stories

 - Copy and paste structure from NOVELS.HTML.
+Update with new content.
 - Make mobile responsive.

 ### All

+- HTML:
+  - Add `<cite>` tags around each instance of my project titles.
 - Style h1, h2, etc. for master CSS.
 - Remove any Google Font links you don't wind up using.
 (Streamline load time.)
 - Link favicon.